TechSnazzy/TechSnazzy.github.io/README.md

 # SeanWuzHere.github.io
-This will be my project portfolio page
+This is my project portfolio page